holyjak/static-jsfexpression-validator/README.md

     - support EL functions (not just 'function tolerance' as implemented now)

 - report all functions found (and of course not validated)

+- better support for view file filtrering (includes/excludes)
+- JsfElFilter should take something more reasonable than ParsedElExpression - remove setters, ref.to Iterator<ElSegment>, incl.file name, tag, line
+    - how does it work with "#{b\[nestedBean.itsProp].property + anotherBean}"?
+- Modify JsfAnalyzer: setters to return this

 - add (more) example JSF page
 - test with various JSF projects